Thandres/ObfE/README.md

 Like with all other .xml files you dont need to include the outer `<WorkshopItemInfo>` tag in your files, **ObfE** will do that for you.

+### That all sounds too complicated!
+I just want to move my mod to the workshop with the click of a button!
+Well then you are in luck!
+If you dont care for all the `Destination.txt` organization simply put all your mod files like usual in the folder with the **ObfE** scripts and run the `copyEdenToLocal.py` for your local mod installation or `copyEdenToWorkshop.py` to prepare the update for your mod.

+This will simply copy the whole folder structure over to steam, without all the **ObfE** files of course.

+ **Note:** When you use this approach everything but the automatic detection of your `<PublishedFileId>` dont apply to you, so no cheaping out on the folder names in your animation XMLs or leaving out the outer tags of XML files!

 ## A note on animations and other file types